-Kaiyukan Aquarium features all kind of interesting marine creatures ranging from whale sharks to sea lions and penguins, jellyfish, sea otters, turtles, manta rays, Japanese giant spider crabs, harbour seals and the aquarium has a tropical reef exhibit.
+Osaka Aquarium Kaiyukan is one of the largest aquariums in the world.
+It features all kind of interesting marine creatures, ranging from whale sharks to sea lions and penguins, jellyfish, sea otters, turtles, manta rays, Japanese giant spider crabs, harbour seals and a tropical reef exhibit.
 The aquarium tank is made from acrylic glass sheets, giving visitors the impression that they are also underwater, along with the creatures exhibited.
 English-speaking audio guides are available for rent.
 It’s best to avoid visiting on public holidays and weekends as the aquarium can be very crowded.

 Tempozan Ferris Wheel